Gilead Sciences wins reversal of $1.2 bln award in patent case with Bristol Myers - Up News Info

 Article content

-A U.S. appeals court on Thursday threw out a $1.2 billion ruling against Gilead Sciences Inc, finding the patents on a cancer therapy it was accused of infringing were invalid, in a blow to rival Bristol Myers Squibb Co.
+A U.S. appeals court on Thursday threw out a $1.2 billion ruling against Gilead Sciences Inc, finding a patent on a cancer therapy it was accused of infringing was invalid, in a blow to rival Bristol Myers Squibb Co.

-The two companies have been embroiled in a case involving accusations that Yescarta, the CAR-T cell cancer immunotherapy from Gilead’s Kite Pharma unit, infringed on patents for a similar therapy from Bristol’s Juno Therapeutics.
+The two companies have been embroiled in a case involving accusations that Yescarta, the CAR-T cell cancer immunotherapy from Gilead’s Kite Pharma unit, infringed on a patent for a similar therapy from Bristol’s Juno Therapeutics.

 Last year, a federal judge increased the damages from a jury trial and ordered Gilead to pay Bristol Myers $1.2 billion in the patent infringement case.
 The ruling on Thursday by the U.S. Court of Appeals for the Federal Circuit reversed the decision.